Deep Learning in steganography and steganalysis from 2015 to 2018: Memory / time complexity and efficiency

 \section{Memory / time complexity and efficiency}

-Learning a network can be considered as the optimization of a function with many unknown parameters, thanks to the use of well-thought stochastic gradient descent.
-In the same way as for traditional neural networks, the CNN networks used for steganalysis have a large number of parameters to learn.
-As an example, without taking into account the Batch Normalization and Scale parameters, the Xu-Net \cite {Xu2016a} network described in the paper \cite{Yedroudj2018_Net} has a number of parameters of the order of 50 000.
-In comparison, the network Yedroudj-Net \cite{Yedroudj2018_Net}, has a number of unknown parameters of the order of 500 000.
+Learning a network can be considered as the optimization of a function with many unknown parameters, thanks to the use of a well-thought out stochastic gradient descent.
+In the same way as traditional neural networks, the CNNs used for steganalysis have a large number of parameters to learn.
+As an example, without taking into account Batch Normalization and Scale parameters, the Xu-Net \cite {Xu2016a} network described in the paper \cite{Yedroudj2018_Net} has a number of parameters in the order of 50,000.
+In comparison, the network Yedroudj-Net \cite{Yedroudj2018_Net}, has a number of unknown parameters in the order of 500,000.

-In practice, using a previous-generation GPU (Nvidia TitanX) on an Intel Core i7-5930K at 3.50 GHz $\times$ 12 with 32 GB of RAM, it takes less than a day to learn the Yedroudj-Net network on 4,000 pairs of $256 \times 256$ cover / stego images of the ``BOSS \cite{Bas2011-BOSS}'', three days on 14,000 pairs of $256 \times 256$ cover / stego images of `` BOSS + BOWS2 \cite{BOWS2008}'', and more than seven days on the 112,000 pairs of $256 \times 256 $ cover / stego images of ``BOSS + BOWS2 + a virtual database augmentation \cite{Yedroudj2018_DatabaseAugmentation}''.
-These long learning times are because the databases are large and have to be browsed repeatedly so that the back-propagation process makes converge the network.
+In practice, using a previous-generation GPU (Nvidia TitanX) on an Intel Core i7-5930K at 3.50 GHz $\times$ 12 with 32 GB of RAM, it takes less than a day to learn the Yedroudj-Net network using 4,000 pairs of $256 \times 256$ cover/stego images of the `` BOSS'' \cite{Bas2011-BOSS}, three days on 14,000 pairs of $256 \times 256$ cover/stego images of ``BOSS + BOWS2'' \cite{BOWS2008}, and more than seven days on the 112,000 pairs of $256 \times 256 $ cover/stego images of ``BOSS + BOWS2 + a virtual database augmentation'' \cite{Yedroudj2018_DatabaseAugmentation}.
+These long learning times are because the databases are large and have to be browsed repeatedly, so that the back-propagation process makes converge the network.